-N5 - Air Quality Benefits from Reduced Wind Erosion (3 to 45 Points)
+N5 - Air Quality Benefits (3 to 45 Points)

 Factor N5 is an evaluation of the air quality improvements by reducing airborne dust and particulate caused by wind erosion from cropland.
 In addition, this factor has points for the value of CRP land that provides carbon sequestration.
-This factor is comprised of four subfactors (N5a-c.
+This factor is comprised of four subfactors (N5a-c).
 The formula for N5 = N5a + N5b + N5c.

-• N5a - Wind Erosion Impacts (0 to 25 points)
+N5a - Wind Erosion Impacts (0 to 25 points)

 FSA will determine the potential for the site to have wind erosion damage.
 FSA will award points based on potential wind erosion and the amount of population that may be impacted by the erosion.
-The potential wind erodibility is based on a climatic factor (wind speed, wind direction and duration of wind events) and soil erodibility.
+The wind erodibility index is using the Wind Erosion Prediction System (WEPS) to determine potential wind erosion for the offer.

-• N5b - Air Quality Zones (0 or 10 points)
+N5b - Air Quality Zones (0 or 10 points)

-FSA awards a maximum of 10 points if at least 51 percent of the acres offered is located in an air quality zone that contributes to nonattainment of air quality standards and the calculated weighted wind EI is equal to or greater than three.

-• N5c - Carbon Sequestration (3 to 10 points)
+FSA awards a maximum of ten points if at least 51 percent of the acres offered is located in an air quality zone that contributes to nonattainment of air quality standards and the calculated weighted wind El is equal to or greater than three.
+N5c - Carbon Sequestration (3 or 10 points)